Menstrual Cups? 10 Reasons to switch ASAP!

 Some Typical Questions About Menstrual Cups

 Can virgins use menstrual cups?
 Yes, they can.
-However, note that inserting a menstrual cup can break the hymen.
+However, note that inserting a menstrual cup can stretch or break the hymen.

 After all is said and done…